 - a.
 That the respondent has willingly and persistently refused to consummate the marriage.
-For this fact to be pleaded, the petitioner must prove that the respondent has failed to have sexual intercourse h he/she, but where it is proved that sex occurred even once, the marriage will be deemed consummated, and therefore the petitioner cannot rely on this ground for divorce.
+For this fact to be pleaded, the petitioner must prove that there has been no sexual intercourse between him or her and the petitioner, but where it is proved that sex occurred even once, the marriage will be deemed consummated, and therefore the petitioner cannot rely on this ground for divorce.

 - b.
 That since the marriage the respondent has committed adultery and the petitioner finds it intolerable to live with the respondent.
 For this fact to hold water in court, the petitioner must prove that not only does the other party commit adultery but he/she finds it unbearable to live with such infidelity.

 - c.
 That since the marriage the respondent has behaved in such a way that the petitioner cannot reasonably be expected to live with the respondent.